3 Hong Kong: History

 The company started in 1984 as Hutchison Telecom Hong Kong, a telecommunications company that is granted licence to operate Advanced Mobile Phone Service (AMPS) cellular radio telephone network in Hong Kong.
 Afterwards, 3 launched Hong Kong's first analogue mobile telecommunications services in 1985.

 In 1995, 3 launched their GSM service.
 In 1998, 3 pushed their first dual-band network in Hong Kong, which is Asia's first dual-band network.

 In May 2004, its affiliated 2G operator Orange re-branded its services and changed its name to "3 Dualband", referring to the GSM product, and "3 CDMA", referring to the CDMA product.

 On 29 May 2008, Hutchison Telecommunications (Hong Kong) Limited announced that it has signed an agreement with Apple Inc. to bring the iPhone to Hong Kong and Macau later that year under 3.

 In 2010, 3 launched their 3Home Broadband (formerly 3ree Broadband) brand, integrating their fixed-line, mobile and Wi-Fi services together.

 In 2012, 3 introduced 4G LTE service to Hong Kong.
 Later on, they announced full coverage in the MTR, the transit railway system in Hong Kong.
 In the same year, a partnership with Vodafone was launched.
 3HK also became a member of the Conexus Mobile Alliance.

 In 2014, they announced their plans to offer Skype's Unlimited World and also VoLTE services.

 In 2016, 3 launched their 4.5G services.

+As of August 2025, 3 is only mobile network operator in Hong Kong covers 5G network in every roads and tunnels in Hong Kong.